The Secret to Creating a Business Budget You’ll Actually Use, Not Lose!

 We’ve fast-forwarded a bit here, but this sets the scene to understanding how not to approach it.

-A budgets is all too often created in a spreadsheet, around the time of your end of financial year or when you’re just getting your business off the ground.
+A budget is all too often created in a spreadsheet, around the time of your end of financial year or when you’re just getting your business off the ground.
 They support you at the time, but once filed away they are rarely referred to again.
-And this is usually because they’re not visible on a daily basis.
+This is usually because they’re not visible on a daily basis.
 They sit on a virtual shelf in your computer or if printed are lost under piles of other paper.

 How can we change this?
 By using a system that works for you, not against you.
 Spreadsheets appear ‘easy’ at first because they are familiar territory, and if you love working long hours on administrative tasks, such as updating the ‘actuals’ in your accounts package with your offline spreadsheet, then this could be the best route for you.
 But if not, then now is a good time to consider the value of your time to the business and where it is best invested.